Ztry8/LightByte/README.md

 This program compresses a folder with files into a `.pak` archive using the [zstd](https://en.wikipedia.org/wiki/Zstd)
 and encrypts it with [ChaCha20-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305).

-This program was mainly created for gamedev, but you can use it somewhere else.
+This program was mainly created for game development, but it can be used for other purposes as well.

 ### Archive structure
 1. **Files count** – 32-bit unsigned integer (`u32`)